plagg, a RSS aggregator

 2.2.
 Options

-- Be verbose.
+- -v: Be verbose.
 May be repeated for additional effect.

 2.3.
 Arguments

-- The OPML file containing the feeds to read and generate news items from.
+- opmlfile: The OPML file containing the feeds to read and generate news

-- If given, updates only the feeds with the given nicknames (ignoring their
+option was given. - nickname: If given, updates only the feeds with the given nicknames

 3. The OPML file